Top Pick: BORA PM-3550

 Overview

-If you are taking cost seriously, then the WEN MB500 is about the lowest price mobile base you’ll find on the market.
-And with good overall reviews this base checks the box for almost all home woodworkers.
+If you take cost seriously, the WEN MB500 is about the lowest price mobile base you’ll find on the market.
+And with good overall reviews, this base checks the box for almost all home woodworkers.

 Key Features